 - In the second instance, when Grau comes to arrest Tanz for the murders shortly after the assassination attempt against Hitler, Tanz blows him away and then claims Grau had been in on the plot against the Führer.

-- Although this is arguably a case of Framing the Guilty Party given that Grau, while not a member of the plot, was aware of its existence and hadn't arrested Kahlenberg despite knowing of his involvement.
+- Although this is arguably a case of Framing the Guilty Party given that Grau, while not a member of the plot, was aware of its existence and made no effort to intervene.

 - The General's Daughter: Gabler's daughter Ulrike who falls in love with Corporal Hartmann and marries and has a child with him when he's hiding under an assumed name.